jwlei/dat110-oblig1-Network-programming/README.md

 The messaging layer is to be based on a client-server architecture supporting a client in establishing a connection to a server on top of which the messages can be exchanged.

-The messaging protocol is based on sending segments of 128 bytes on the underlying TCP connection such that the first byte of the segment is to be interpreted as an integer in the range 0..127 specifying how many of the subsequent 127 bytes is payload data.
+The messaging protocol is based on sending fixed-sized segments of 128 bytes on the underlying TCP connection such that the first byte of the segment is to be interpreted as an integer in the range 0..127 specifying how many of the subsequent 127 bytes is payload data.
 Any remaining bytes is simply considered to be padding and can be ignored.

 The implementation of the messaging service is to be located in the `no.hvl.dat110.messaging` package.